loopstick/ESP32_V2_Tutorial/README.md

   Turns an LED on for one second, then off for one second, repeatedly.

-  Most Arduinos have an on-board LED you can control.
+  Most Arduino boards have an on-board LED you can control.
-  On the UNO it is attached to digital pin 13
+  On the ESP32 Feather V2 it is attached to digital pin 13

   This example code is modified from. https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink